Recycling

 Blue Recycling Bags are collected every week throughout the year on your household's designated waste collection day.

-Please refer to the Collection Schedule for specific details.
+For specific details, please refer to the Collection Schedule

 Acceptable vs. Unacceptable List